Convex-Dev/convex/convex-cli/GENESIS.md

 # Genesis Setup

-This doc describes that standard genesis process for a new convex network
+This doc describes the standard genesis process for a new convex network

+For a new Server on Google Cloud

 ```
 Linux genesis-peer 6.1.0-27-cloud-amd64 #1 SMP PREEMPT_DYNAMIC Debian 6.1.115-1 (2024-11-01) x86_64